ipfabric/docs/README.md

-# IP Fabric Documentation Project
+ IP Fabric Documentation Project

 We are using [MkDocs](https://www.mkdocs.org/) with an excellent [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Last, but not least, is [mike](https://github.com/jimporter/mike), which is a tool for building and publishing different versions of the documentation.

-> Site is currently accessible at https://docs.bobek.cz/main/

-## Release process
+# Release process

 One of the main motivations for migration towards Markdown-based documentation is ability to follow standard development model.
 Thus any update to the